radian-software/straight.el/README.md

   particularly important for the EmacsMirror recipe repository, which contains every known Emacs package in existence as submodules.
 * `:upstream`: a plist which specifies settings for an upstream, if desired.
-This is meaningful for the `pull-from-upstream` method.
+This is meaningful for the `fetch-from-upstream` method.
 The allowed keywords are `:repo`, `:host`, and `:branch`.

 This section tells you how the `git` backend, specifically, implements